 Why Use Bidding Algorithms for Your Ads?

-There are lots of benefits to using bidding algorithms for your PPC ads in 2019:
+There are lots of benefits to using bidding algorithms for your PPC ads:

 Advanced machine learning